mlibre/GoodChain/readme.md

 ### RESTful API Endpoints 🛣️

-`GoodChain` provides a treasure trove of **http API** endpoints for your blockchain interactions.
+`GoodChain` provides a rich set of **http API** endpoints for your blockchain interactions.
 Explore, experiment, and have fun building amazing applications!

 | Endpoint              | Method | Description                                                                                    |
 | --------------------- | ------ | ---------------------------------------------------------------------------------------------- |